-November 28, 1996: President and Mrs. Clinton spent Thanksgiving Day with family and friends at Camp David.
+November 28, 1996: President William J. Clinton and First Lady Hillary Clinton spent Thanksgiving Day with family and friends at Camp David.
 The Thanksgiving Day menu included turkey and dressing with bread stuffing, giblet gravy, mashed potatoes, sweet potatoes, green beans, cranberry mold, relish tray (pickles, celery, tomatoes, green onions, green and black olives, carrots), fruit salad, cranberry salad, pecan and pumpkin pies.

-November 22, 2007: The Bush family enjoyed a quiet Thanksgiving at Camp David in Maryland and tucked into a traditional turkey dinner with jellied cranberry molds, whipped sweet potato souffl and pumpkin mousse trifle.
-From Camp David President, Bush called U.S. military personnel in Afghanistan, Iraq and aboard the USS Eisenhower, extending Thanksgiving greetings and thanking the soldiers, sailors, Air Force personnel, and Marines for their service and dedication.
+November 22, 2007: The Bush family enjoyed a quiet Thanksgiving at Camp David in Maryland and tucked into a traditional turkey dinner with jellied cranberry molds, whipped sweet potato souffle and pumpkin mousse trifle.
+From Camp David, President Bush called U.S. military personnel in Afghanistan, Iraq, and aboard the USS Eisenhower, extending Thanksgiving greetings and thanking the soldiers, sailors, Air Force personnel, and Marines for their service and dedication.

 November 25, 2009: President Barack Obama pardoned a North Carolina turkey named Courage as daughters Sasha and Malia looked on.
 "I'm told Presidents Eisenhower and Johnson actually ate their turkeys, Obama observed.
 Today I am pleased to announce that thanks to the interventions of Malia and Sasha . . .
 Courage will . . . be spared this terrible and delicious fate."
 Courage was retired to Disneyland after leading its Thanksgiving Day parade there.